usethesource/rascal-website/_posts/2013-07-29-dsl-in-36-lines-of-code.md

 One of the goals of Rascal is to allow the definition of [Domain-Specific Languages](https://en.wikipedia.org/wiki/Domain-specific_language).
-In this small post we give a flavor of how you can use Rascal to define the syntax of a DSL, a simple semantic check and a compiler to Java code.
+In this small post we give a flavor of how you can use Rascal to define the syntax of a DSL, a simple semantic check and how to compile the DSL to Java.

 The following example shows how to define a simple DSL for state machines.
 It includes a parser, a check for unreachable states and a compiler to Java code.